MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ![Internal Network of your macro module](images/tutorials/basicmechanics/BM_23.png "Internal Network of your macro module")

 ##### Module Fields

-In the environment *Parameters* you can define *fields* of your macro module.
+In the *Parameters* section, you can define *fields* of your macro module.
 These fields may map to existing fields of the internal network (*internalName = ...* ), but they do not need to and can also be completely new.
 You can reference these fields when creating a panel, to allow interactions with these fields.
 All fields appear in the *Automatic Panel*.

 ### Module Panel Layout

-To create your own User Interface, we need to create a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Window" "Window" >}}.
+To create your own user interface, we need to create a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Window" "Window" >}}.
 A window is one of the layout elements that exist in MDL.
 These layout elements are called {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#Controls" "controls" >}}.
-The curled brackets define the window environment, in which you can define properties of the window and insert further controls like a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Box" "Box" >}}.
+The curled brackets define the window section, in which you can define properties of the window and insert further controls like a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Box" "Box" >}}.

 Initially, we call the window *MyWindowTitle*, which can be used to reference this window.

-Double-clicking {{< mousebutton "left" >}} on your module now opens your first self developed User Interface.
+Double-clicking {{< mousebutton "left" >}} on your module now opens your first self-developed user interface.

 [//]: <> (MVL-653)
 {{< highlight filename="Filter.script" >}}